- Our thoughts on Amica

 Do people recommend Amica?

 If people are happy with their insurance carrier, they’ll recommend it to friends and family.
-Amica scored well in this category, with 85% of policyholders surveyed saying they’d recommend it to others.
-While Amica received a high score, a few insurers scored better.
+Amica scored lower than average here, with 74% of policyholders surveyed saying they’d recommend it to others.
+Allstate had the highest score in this category among national insurers at 89%.

 Do people plan to renew with Amica?

-Almost all of Amica's customers plan to renew.
-Safeco led the pack in this category, with State Farm following.
+A somewhat low 83% of Amica’s customers plan to renew.
+Auto Club Enterprises (AAA SoCal) led the pack in this category, with State Farm following.

 Is Amica good at paying claims?